HuffMovement/whitepaper/chapters/5/diversify.md

 - Dropshipping: buying products online and selling them for a profit.
 - Peer to peer loans: your money is available for people to borrow, and you keep the interest.
 The investment is spread across borrowers.
 - Crypto trading: trading cryptocurrencies.
 Buy low, sell high.
+-Robo-trading: an algorithmic robot allocates your funds in different assets.
+Like funds, but in a smaller scale, automated and frequently tailored.